 Due to the favorable climate and excellent soils, Ventura County is one of the most productive agricultural regions in the country.
-According to the Ventura County 2012 Annual Crop Report, the gross agricultural value was approximately \$1.96 billion dollars, an 18% increase from 2008.
-Even though irrigated land in the Region has decreased approximately 6,300 acres since 1998 (John

-Krist, Farm Bureau of Ventura County), agricultural values have increased due mainly to rising values of agricultural commodities and a shift toward more valuable crops.
-The most significant changes over the past five years has been a nearly 130% increase in the acreage of raspberries, and an approximately 38% decrease in the acreage of nursery stock.
-In addition, there has been an increase in more water intensive crops like strawberries and raspberries and a slight decrease in less water intensive crops like lemons and Valencia oranges.
+According to the Ventura County 2018 Annual Crop Report, the gross agricultural value was approximately \$2 billion dollars.
+Even though irrigated land in the Region has decreased approximately 6,300 acres since 1998 (John Krist, Farm Bureau of Ventura County), agricultural values have increased due mainly to rising values of agricultural commodities and a shift toward more valuable crops.
+The most significant changes over the past five years has been a nearly 130% increase in the acreage of raspberries and an approximately 38% decrease in the acreage of nursery stock.
+In addition, there has been an increase in more water-intensive crops like strawberries and raspberries and a slight decrease in less water-intensive crops like lemons and Valencia oranges.